-Starting in 2018, students attending college for the first time are required to meet with a counselor to help them begin to plan their academic studies and connect them with resources for success.
+Starting in 2018, students new to OCC are required to meet with a counselor to help them begin to plan their academic studies and connect them with resources for success.
 For students that are first time in any college (FTIAC), these meetings are especially important introductions into college-level studies and academic pathway options.